 - Medical bills

-The doctor that diagnosed your disability should also provide a statement for you to include with your application.
+The doctor who diagnosed your disability should also provide a statement for you to include with your application.
 They should state the injury or illness you sustained and explain the specific physical or mental impairment it caused.
 It might be beneficial to obtain a copy of your job description to show the tasks you can’t complete.

 How Long-Term Disability Payments Work